stefaan-coussement/Tab/doc/project.md

     1. :ok: use a fluid API wherever it makes sense (a Deferred object is not chainable).

-    2. :ok: provide the means to dynamically and asynchronously process notifications by pushing them into a pipeline of processing tabs.
+    2. :ok: provide the means to asynchronously process notifications by pushing them into a pipeline of processing tabs.

     3. provide the means to encapsulate a pipeline of tabs in a function that then can be used as a module to compose longer pipelines.

+1. Streams

+    1. provide the means to generate a stream of data elements, without caching or recording the generated data elements.

+    1. :ok: provide the means to generate a stream of data elements, caching the last generated data element for observers that register after that data element was generated.

+    1. provide the means to generate a stream of data elements, recording the sequence of generated data elements for observers that register after the data elements were generated.

+    1. provide the means to play back a cached data element or a recorded sequence of data elements using an reactive push-model.

+    1. provide the means to play back a cached data element or a recorded sequence of data elements using a interactive pull model.

 1. Promises

-    1. provide the means to settle a tab with a value or error, i.e. a final and non-mutable state, and notify its observers.
+    1. provide the means to settle a tab with a value or error, i.e. a final and non-mutable data element, and notify its observers.

     1. provide the means to solve security concerns (isolation of provider and consumer) without penalizing other aspects of the API (solving security concerns is a primary goal in the promise design, in some ways limiting other API methods).